Looking for postpartum depression tips is probably the last thing you expected to have to do.

 Postpartum PTSD is something that we’re finally beginning to understand, and reports state that it affects 4% of women giving birth (although actual numbers may be higher).

-Here are a few other risk factors that can contribute to a higher chance of postpartum depression:
+6. Here are a few other risk factors for PPD

 - Lack of family support